danielcbit/apcctrl/doc/manual/manual.rst

 -------------------------

-If you have a serial-line UPS, there are some tests you should run before the general ones described in the `Testing Apcupsd`_ section.
+If you have a serial-line UPS, there are some tests you should run before the general ones described in the `Testing apcctrl`_ section.

 To test your computer's connection with a serial-line UPS, you first need to establish that the serial line is functioning, and